The Fowey estuary in soft afternoon light — terraced houses climbing the hillside, boats moored on the river, woods on the opposite bank.

 Readymoney Cove

 A small sheltered beach a fifteen-minute walk south of Fowey town, with a single café and a clutch of small holiday lets.
 The beach is family-friendly — sheltered, sandy at low tide, with the ruined St Catherine's Castle on the headland above.
-Stay here and you get a beach plus walking access to town, with less noise than the harbour itself.
+Stay here and you get a beach plus walking access to town, with notably less noise than the harbour itself.

 Best for